ignite/cli/docs/docs/04-clients/01-go-client.md

 ## Create a blockchain

-To create a blockchain using the Ignite CLI, use the following command:
+To create a blockchain using the IGNITE® CLI, use the following command:

 ```
 ignite scaffold chain blog